Shigoto-dev19/sha256-o1js/REPORT.md

 - Add tests utilities for bitwise functions.
 - Add tests for the shift right bitwise function.
 - Add tests for the choice(ch) bitwise function.
-- Realized that SHA256 uses the "big-endian" convention but bitifying field in o1js uses the "little-endian" convention, I thought it was a problem but there is no need to reverse endianess since return a field take also the "LE" convention.
+- Realized that SHA256 uses the "big-endian" convention but bitifying field elements in o1js uses the "little-endian" convention.
+    - I thought it was a problem but there is no need to reverse endianess since return a field take also the "LE" convention.
 - All in all, I figured out testing with o1js using jest.
 I will keep testing the rest of the bitwise function on DAY3.

 ### DAY3: 10th December